timhuijgen/sockjs-wrap/README.md

 Connection.require_authentication = true;
 `
 before the connection is started on the server.

+To require your server or client you can do either

+`require('sockjs-wrap/client');`

+or

+`require('sockjs-wrap').client();`

+The latter option is not favorable because browserify will include both the server and client.

 Predefined events (both client and server):
 * connect